aladinovitch/Preemptive-WeakAuras/README.md

 ## 🐛 Known Issues & Support
 Please report any bugs or unexpected behavior using the **Issues** tab on the main repository page.

+---

+## ☕ Supporting the Developer

+If this WeakAuras collection provides value to your BG, Arena or Raid experience, please consider supporting its continued development and maintenance.

+This project is a passion project built in my free time.
+Your support is greatly appreciated and helps fund future updates and new rotation WAs!

+**To view funding options, please click the prominent "Sponsor" button on this repository page.**